Pradeep-selva/react-hide-on-scroll/README.md

 npm run setup
 ```

+## Usage

-- Pass the element to be hidden as a children to the components.
+- Pass the element to be hidden as children to the components.

 ```js
 <HideBetween div startDivID="first" endDivID="third">